dimitri-edel/dte-workout-app/README.md

 #### View
 The View for renaming workouts is **RenameWorkout**.
 It renders a **WorkoutForm** upon a GET-Request.
-The POST-Request is processed in the usual way the form is validated.
-If it is valid, firstly it will be commit to the database.
+When the POST-Request is processed the form is validated.
+If it is valid, firstly it will be committed to the database.
 Secondly, the user will get redirected back to the **edit_workout.html** page.

-If the form is not valid a validation message will appear in the browser and form will not be submitted.
+If the form is not valid a validation message will appear in the browser and the form will not be submitted.

 ---
 #### Template
-The template **rename_workout.html** is basically a copy of **create_workout.html** with a few minor changes.
+The template **rename_workout.html**  only has one field for the name.
+It also has a **Save** button and a **Cancel** button.

 #### Testing